A Survey on Scalable LoRaWAN for Massive IoT: Recent Advances, Potentials, and Challenges

 Network densification was suggested in \cite{s21196488} to support firmware updates in dense LoRaWAN networks.
-Knowing that the firmware update is necessary for EDs to accomplish their tasks efficiently allows upgrading the EDs firmware, enhancing their functionalities, and adding more security features.
-Although the firmware update expanded the network lifetime and improved its performance, it's considered a challenging task due to the huge number of EDs located in remote areas requiring periodic updates of their software.
-A new solution has been designed in \cite{alliance2019fuota} for this purpose, namely Firmware Update over the Air (FUOTA), which allows performing firmware updates remotely via the wireless medium.
-Planing and finding the minimum number of GWs and their optimal location to increase the number of EDs covered by the network will be essential for LoRa deployment in massive IoT.
-Due to the impact of GWs on defining the LoRa performance, authors in \cite{Sun2021} designed a GWs planning scheme for hybrid LoRa networks.
-Moreover, the GW coverage determines the SNR values and consequently the DR of EDs under its control and the overall throughput.
-In hybrid LoRa networks \cite{8875418}, GWs work on opposite frequencies in downlink and uplink to cover S-EDs and D-EDs, which are respectively the EDs working with the same and different frequencies.
-Hybrid LoRa network suggested overcoming the self-interference appearing in the deployment of full-duplex commercial GWs \cite{7956006}.
+Knowing that the firmware update is necessary for EDs to accomplish their tasks efficiently allows upgrading the ED firmware, enhancing their functionalities, and adding more security features.
+Although the firmware update expanded the network lifetime and improved its performance, it's considered a challenging task due to the huge number of EDs in remote areas requiring periodic software updates.
+A new solution was designed in \cite{alliance2019fuota} for this purpose: firmware update over the air (FUOTA), which allows performing firmware updates remotely via a wireless medium.
+Planning and finding the minimum number of GWs and their optimal location to increase the number of EDs covered by the network will be essential for LoRa deployment in massive IoT.
+Due to the impact of GWs on defining LoRa performance, the authors of \cite{Sun2021} designed a GW planning scheme for hybrid LoRa networks.
+Moreover, the GW coverage determines the SNR values, DR of EDs under control, and overall throughput.
+In hybrid LoRa networks \cite{8875418}, GWs work on opposite frequencies in the downlink and uplink to cover the EDs working with the same and different frequencies.
+A hybrid LoRa network suggested overcoming the self-interference appearing in the deployment of full-duplex commercial GWs \cite{7956006}.